strauchlab/two-state-stabilization/README.md

 This script identifies sequences improving prefusion energy but not favoring the postfusion structure.
 The script takes as input an external file containing all arguments needed for running it.
 An example of this external file is found at */example/8.selection/8_arg_hmpv*

 To summarize the results, the script generates three types of files:
-1. Excel file containing all mutations found in each candidate design, along with raw total energy scores for both pre- and postfusion structures. *Note: Normalize energy scores for a valid direct comparison between pre and postfusion energies.*
+1. Excel file containing all mutations found in each candidate design, along with raw total energy scores for both pre- and postfusion structures. *Note: Normalize total energy scores for a valid direct comparison between pre and postfusion energies.*

 3. CSV files detailing per-residue energy differences between the wild-type and pre- and postfusion structures at mutated positions.
 Negative scores indicate that the mutation confers greater stability than the native sequence in the specified structure.
 Seek mutations with negative scores in the prefusion state and positive scores in the postfusion state.
 All numbering refers to Rosetta numbering for the first protomer of the prefusion structure unless specified otherwise.